Classification of Pulsars using Extreme Deconvolution: Extreme Deconvolution

 where $N$ is the total number of datapoints.
 Similar to GMM, a simple extension of the EM algorithm (discussed in ~\citet{Bovy}) is used to maximize the objective function in XDGMM.
 The EM algorithm iteratively maximizes the likelihood, and hence results in the optimal values of the model parameters.

-XDGMM has proven to be useful in modelling the underlying distributions, where the data points have noise associated with them, such as the velocity distribution from Hipparcos data~\citep{Bovy}, the three-dimensional motions of the stars in Sagittarius streams ~\citep{sagittarius_koposov}, classification of neutron star masses~\citep{Keitel}, identification of dark matter subhalo candidates~\citep{Miguel} etc.
+XDGMM has proven to be useful in modelling the underlying distributions, where the data points have uncertainties associated with them, such as the velocity distribution from Hipparcos data~\citep{Bovy}, the three-dimensional motions of the stars in Sagittarius streams ~\citep{sagittarius_koposov}, classification of neutron star masses~\citep{Keitel}, identification of dark matter subhalo candidates~\citep{Miguel}.